 Family therapy is very important for your continued recovery and sobriety.
 Family sessions will work toward mending any broken bonds and strained relationships that may have come about as a result of opiate abuse.
 At our rehab clinic, we’ll work with your loved ones to provide education, ways they can support your rehab treatment, and allow them to express their feelings about your opiate addiction.

 As a holistic rehab clinic, Pacific Grove Hospital proudly offers a number of experiential methods designed to supplement traditional therapeutic approaches.
 These experiential treatment methods include:

 - Expressive therapy

-As your time for discharge draws near, we’ll work closely with you and your loved ones to ensure that you have an appropriate aftercare plan in place before you leave our doors.
+As your time for discharge draws near, we’ll work closely with you and your loved ones to ensure that you have an appropriate aftercare plan in place before you leave our rehab clinic.
 Our discharge planner and therapist will work with you and your loved ones to make sure you have appropriate housing, provide access to available community resources, and help you find gainful employment, should you need it.
 Pacific Grove Hospital is pleased to offer two continuing care options for our clients stepping down from our inpatient treatment: our partial hospitalization program (PHP) and our intensive outpatient program (IOP).
-Both our IOP and PHP programs offer the opportunity to continue your recovery on an outpatient basis while slowly returning back into your home life in the evenings and on weekends.
+Both our IOP and PHP treatment options offer the opportunity to continue your recovery on an outpatient basis while slowly returning back into your home life in the evenings and on weekends.
 We’ve found that a few clients have made enough progress during their stay with us that they feel ready to discharge with referrals to traditional outpatient therapy and appropriate community resources.